mattiabessone/Wild-animal-consumption-is-increasing-in-Central-Africa/README.md

 The code run in R (ver.
 4.3.1) and require the R packages datawizard (ver.
 1.0.2), rstan (ver.
 2.32.7), rethinking (ver.
 4.21), loo (ver.
 2.5.1) and LaplacesDemon (ver.
 16.1.6).
 A detailed description of the steps needed to install rstan can be found here : https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.
 Installation steps for the rethinking pacakge are found here: https://github.com/rmcelreath/rethinking
 ## 4. Demo
 ### Models
-The code allows to run the models described in the manuscript on the full (163,896 datapoints) and a demo dataset (6,669 datapoints, i.e. 4% of the full dataset).
+The code allows to run the models described in the manuscript on the full (163,896 datapoints) and a demo dataset (1,671 datapoints, i.e. 1% of the full dataset).
 Running the models on the demo dataset requires approximately 5 hours to complete on a “normal” laptop.
 The full model requires approximately 7 days to run on a super-computer.
 ## 5. Instruction of use
 ### Models
-Processed data are needed to run this pipeline and can be requested according to the Data Avaialbility Stamteent.
+The full, processed dataset is needed to run the full model pipeline.
+Requests will be considered according to the Data Avaialbility Statement.
+A demo dataset is provided to test teh code functinality through the "reduced" pipeline provided in *Models/Run_models.R*.

 * Run models described in the manuscript.
 Open the script “Run_models.R” in R, making sure to 1) set up the correct working directory 2) replicate the same folder structure provided in Table 1.
 The script “Run_models.R” provides different pipelines for 1) the full vs. the demo dataset and 2) each model.